 After digestion, any remaining material, both liquid and solid, passes through the cloaca to be expelled from the bird's body.
 For many birds, waste products can also be expelled from the gizzard in the form of pellets.
-Fur, bones, tough husks and other materials that cannot pass through the bird's intestines are compacted into a small ball of material - the pellet - and regurgitated through the bill.
+Fur, bones, tough husks, and other materials that cannot pass through the bird's intestines are compacted into a small, oblong ball of material (the pellet) and regurgitated through the bill.

 The time it takes a bird to digest a meal depends on several factors, including the type of food and the bird species eating it.
 While the general digestive tract is the same for all birds, the size and shape of different organs, particularly the crop and gizzard, also vary for different bird species.

 A bird's digestive tract is designed to efficiently extract as much nutrition as possible from everything and anything a bird eats, but some foods are more easily digested than others.
 The most nutritious foods are the ones birds need most, and birders should avoid offering junk foods such as bread, excessive scraps, or spoiled food.
 To help birds enjoy a nutritious diet they can easily digest:

 - Offer many different foods to give birds a greater variety of healthy choices, including both feeders and natural foods from trees and shrubs.

 - Offer foods in different sizes, such as whole black oil sunflower seeds and peanuts alongside hulled seeds, hearts, or chips and peanut butter for different birds to sample.